stat4701/2014/_posts/Dyan-TestBlogPost2.md

 This is what I did for the Blog Post #2 in my attempt to make it interactive by introducing the visualization capability that was missing in the Blog Post #1.
 This should provide grounds for further analysis to get more insight of the data.

 The source of the data for the above map came from several polls conducted by Gallup over the 2005-2013 period.
 Unfortunately the survey data was not available to download without paying a huge subscription.
-A full World Poll Data Set that includes data for many categories of interests including behavioral metrics hasa price tag of $145,000 per year.
+A full World Poll Data Set that includes data for many categories of interests including behavioral metrics has a price tag of $145,000 per year.
 However to Gallup's credit the complete methodology and specific survey dates were made available [Here](http://www.gallup.com/strategicconsulting/128171/Country-Data-Set-Details.aspx).

-During my Blog Review and presentation session in the class, I was directed to do data research using
+During my Blog Review and presentation session in the class, I was directed to do data research using [iPOLL at ROPER Center that allows to use CUID to Authenticate for Columbia University Membership Organization](http://www.ropercenter.uconn.edu/membership/roper_members.html).

+This site has lot of similar data available for research but didn't have the data I was looking for.

 For better clarity of the final visualization project, I decided to split the world map into four major regions.
 Here are the snapshots of the maps by the region: